Laser Marking Systems / Laser Markers

 Since the invention of the laser in 1960 by Theodore Maiman, lasers have been used across industries in scientific processes, manufacturing, and for education.
 Laser beams can cut, mark, drill, and clean even the toughest materials, illuminate areas, and even conduct medical procedures.

 Although laser technology has evolved and is widely used, certain laser wavelengths are hazardous to operate and require protocols for ensuring safety.
-In this blog, we’ll define each laser class and the safeguards associated so you can be an informed laser operator.
+In this blog, we’ll explore why laser classes are important for laser marking, define each laser class, and outline safeguards associated so you can be an informed laser operator.

 Laser Classes Explained